Hannah Montana Forever (soundtrack)

 Hannah Montana Forever is the soundtrack album for the fourth and final season of the television series Hannah Montana, released on October 15, 2010 by Walt Disney Records.
 All eleven tracks are performed by its primary actress Miley Cyrus, and are credited to her character Hannah Montana.
 Recording artists Billy Ray Cyrus, Iyaz, and Sheryl Crow appear as featured vocalists.
 The soundtrack is primarily a pop record, which sees additional influences from teen pop, pop rock, power pop, dance-pop, and country pop musical styles.

-The lead single released from the album is "Ordinary Girl" on July 8, 2010 as a digital download and later as a CD single, which charted on the Billboard Hot 100 at number 91.
-"Are You Ready" was released as the second single on September 3, 2010.
-"Gonna Get This" was released as the third single on October 5, 2010 and managed to peak at number 66 on the Billboard Hot 100.
-"I'm Still Good" was released as the fourth and final single, on December 10, 2010 on digital download and as a CD single.